 - Nylon: The best nylon on the market is 1680D ballistic nylon, though ripstop is another popular choice.
 Hiking backpacks utilize ballistic nylon.
 While it isn’t specifically “chew-proof,” dogs don’t like chewing it.

 - Canvas: Canvas isn’t as durable as ballistic nylon, but it falls into the same category of discouraging chewing.
 It’s just not an enticing fabric.

 - Denim: Yup, good old blue jeans.
 You know they’re durable, and they’re not a common material for dog toys.
 As such, dogs don’t tend to associate the fabric with chewing.

 Selecting a dog bed for a chewer is a careful investment.
 Odds are you’ve already gone through a series of beds and a lot of frustration.
 You want this bed to last.
 Make sure you take some time for careful research.

 - Nothing is “indestructible” or “chew-proof.”
-A lot of manufacturers use these words in their descriptions, and it’s tempting to fall for them.
+Many manufacturers use these words in their descriptions, and it’s tempting to fall for them.
 What they mean is that even if the bed gets chewed, there won’t be EXCESSIVE damage.
 The hope is your dog will lose interest when they can’t destroy the bed.

 - The materials aren’t always clean-friendly.
-While the fabrics are versatile enough for indoor and outdoor use, they aren’t always the best when it comes to cleaning.
+While the fabrics are versatile enough for indoor and outdoor use, they aren’t always the best for cleaning.
 A lot need to be air-dried (nylon melts in the dryer).

 Bolster-Style Dog Beds for Chewers

-Downsides?
+The downsides?
 Well, such amazing features are on the pricey side.
-You’ll need to decide if they’re worth the investment.
+So you’ll need to decide if they’re worth the investment.
 Also, Casper comes with a weight limit.
 Your dog can’t weigh more than 90 pounds to enjoy this dog bed.